clay/clay-kiln/docs/kilnjs.md

 ## KilnInput

 The real power of Kiln.js comes from the KilnInput object, which can be used to make the fields within a schema truly dynamic.
-Using KilnInput you can add events to the different form inputs as detailed on the [Form Inputs page](input).
+Using 'KilnInput' you can add events to the different form inputs as detailed on the [Form Inputs page](input).
 You can also subscribe to Vuex actions as described below.

-To make a schema field a KilnInput, you set it to a new instance of KilnInput, passing it to the schema and the name of the field.
+To make a schema field a `KilnInput`, you set it to a new instance of `KilnInput`, passing it to the schema and the name of the field.

 ```js
 const KilnInput = window.kiln.kilnInput;